KI7MT/wspr-analytics/golang/csvdl/README.md

 exit 0

 # NOTE:
-#   You could also add getopts to allow for command line put for the year month
+#   You could also add getopts to allow for command-line input for the year / month
 #   combnations if desired.
 ```